RocketSoftware/rocket-mvbasic/docs/index.md

 ### Installation

-Install Java 11 or setup the Java 11 environment following the [configuration guide](#Configurations).
+Install Java 11 or setup the Java 11 environment following the **Configurations** section.

 VS Code 1.50 or higher version is required.